textpattern/textpattern.github.io/tags/tag-basics/parsing-tag-attributes.md

 A few important rules to remember:

-# Attribute values must always be delimited by double (or single) quotes.
+* Attribute values must always be delimited by double (or single) quotes.
 Single quotes have special meaning, so use double quotes by default.
-# Attribute keys must be lowercase.
+* Attribute keys must be lowercase.
-# For plugin developers: attribute keys can consist of the letters 'a' through 'z' and underscore (not as the first or last character).
+* For plugin developers: attribute keys can consist of the letters 'a' through 'z', and underscore (not as the first or last character).

 ## Attribute value escaping